Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 }
 ```

-SwiftUI views auto-track *exactly* the properties they read — no `@Published`, no `objectWillChange`, no Combine subscription.
+SwiftUI views auto-track *exactly* the properties they read: no `@Published`, no `objectWillChange`, no Combine subscription.
 It's not a stream you can `map` over; it's a fine-grained dependency tracker.
 If you tried to model "give me a stream of `count` changes" you'd reach for `withObservationTracking` (a low-level escape hatch) or wrap the property in `AsyncStream`.
 For normal SwiftUI work, you don't need a stream at all.

 ### `@Published` (the bridge in the middle)